 Bystander Intervention for Faculty and Staff will provide information on campus and federal reporting mandates and tools and skills to support students who report and act of violence to you.

-The Portal has a significant amount of additional information on topics related to sexual and interpersonal harassment and violence.
+The TU Portal (available only to TU students, faculty, and staff) has a significant amount of additional information on topics related to sexual and interpersonal harassment and violence.
 Topics include:

 - Understanding Consent and Coercion